elastic/integrations/packages/aws/docs/README.md

 by an AWS user or role, and more.

-**Metrics** give you insight into the state of your AWS services. his may include understanding where you're spending the most and why, the volume of storage you're using, CPU utilization of your instances, and more.
+**Metrics** give you insight into the state of your AWS services.
+This may include understanding where you're spending the most and why, the volume of storage you're using, CPU utilization of your instances, and more.

 For a complete list of all AWS services and the data streams available for each, see [Reference](#reference).